timcallow/datalad-slurm/tests/README.md

 This should produce some errors by datalad:
 * The first bunch of jobs should run fine including a clean `datalad finish`
 * The second bunch of jobs schould not get scheduled because datalad sees the conflict and refuses to schedule them.

+## Test 03

+Test scheduling many job in the same dir with disjoint output filesand wait until all run through, then `datalad finish` all jobs.

+This should run without any errors.

+## Test 04

+Like test 03 with disjoint output files in the same output dir.
+But then try to schedule conflicting jobs with the same output files again.

+This should produce some errors by datalad:
+* The first bunch of jobs should run fine including a clean `datalad finish`
+* The second bunch of jobs schould not get scheduled because datalad sees the conflict and refuses to schedule them.